kemitchell/mariadb-cla/cla.md

   - make, have made, use, sell, offer to sell, import, and otherwise transfer your contribution in whole or in part, alone or in combination with or included in any product, work or materials arising out of the project to which your contribution was submitted, and

-  - at our option, to sub-license these same rights to third parties through multiple levels of sub-licensees or other licensing arrangements.
+  - at our option, to sublicense these same rights to third parties through multiple levels of sublicensees or other licensing arrangements.

   - Note that you don't give us rights to the patent in any other way than to give us the right to freely use the contributed code in the above ways.